 - Ability to make depressions in the walls of the nose appear flat.

 - Botox can be used to give the nose a more upward point.

 - Results are temporary and can be altered if desired (Restylane can be dissolved with hyaluronidase).

-- The procedure is relatively painless as topical numbing cream is used prior to injection.
+- The liquid rhinoplasty procedure offered in Beverly Hills is relatively painless as topical numbing cream is used prior to injection.

 - Mild to moderate swelling for one day; physical exercise can start the day after the procedure.

 - Costs significantly less than rhinoplasty surgery.